 27.)
 Primus Aeril Campfire Grill ($100)

 What more can we say other than, well if BBQ is a priority this camping gift is essential.
 Lugging around a whole BBQ grill with you sounds like a massive effort, but the folks at Primus have this ingenious solution for all your grilling needs.
 It’s a rolling grill.
 How does it work?
-Roll it out, set it up, light a fire, and the scent of sizzling meat will soon be in the air.
+Roll it out, set it up, light a fire, and the scent of sizzling meat or a one pot camping meal will soon be in the air.

 28.)
 UCO Stormproof Matches ($12)